sanikamal/time-series-analysis-and-forecasting-atoz/README.md

 - Each time unit within the time interval has at most one data point

 ## What is Time Series Analysis ?
-**Time series analysis** comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
+**Time series analysis** comprises methods for analyzing time series data in order to extract meaningful summary and statistical information from points arranged in chronological order.
+It is done to diagnose past behavior as well as to predict future behavior.

 ## What is Time Series Forecasting ?
 **Time series forecasting** is the use of a model to predict future values based on previously observed values.